nhat-phan-jh/training/ex7/estimate.md

 - Git rebase should be used on its own branch, it will display the commit history of the branch, the commit history will be distinguished from the commits from other branches, very convenient for branch management.

-# 12 Select situation to use merge
+# 11. Select situation to use merge
+- When a feature is complete We want to merge it with the master branch.
+- Resolve conflicts between 2 branches.

-# 13 	If we have a feature branch that haven't been merged to production and that branch have bug,what course of action are you going to do with Git to before resolving the bug?
+# 12. If we have a feature branch that haven't been merged to production and that branch have bug,what course of action are you going to do with Git to before resolving the bug?
 - When client ask detail report , we need  a most accurate report and Guaranteed complete features with no errors, so that the current workflow ensures this.
-# 14 When we are creating new feature, what branch should we based on and why?
+# 13. When we are creating new feature, what branch should we based on and why?
 - we should create a new branch when we want to create a new feature and we should rely on master branch because it is less buggy and more considered when merging
-# 15 If we have a feature branch that haven't been merged to production and that branch have bug ,what course of action are you going to do with Git to before resolving the bug?
+# 14. If we have a feature branch that haven't been merged to production and that branch have bug ,what course of action are you going to do with Git to before resolving the bug?
 - Checkout production branch
 - I will pull the code,
 - Checkout feature branch
 - Using git merge command to resolve the problem
-# 16 If someone accidentally merge a feature (feature/delete-user) onto production and have a list of commitId ended with (0492978,fc9348c, k101100), then another commit (a1fsas8) is added on top of the production branch.
+# 15. If someone accidentally merge a feature (feature/delete-user) onto production and have a list of commitId ended with (0492978,fc9348c, k101100), then another commit (a1fsas8) is added on top of the production branch.
 How do we remove that merged feature?
 - Using git revert command to remove commit (0492978,fc9348c, k101100)